Response to Climate Change

 We are improving the placement of stickers and designing products so that stickers are highly visible to end-users and installers and so that we can improve the recovery rate.

-The development of technicians able to properly install refrigerant pipes is essential for the prevention of faulty pipe installation, one of the causes of refrigerant leaks during use.
-Since April 2011, Daikin has implemented a certification system for refrigerant pipe technicians.
-We also became the first manufacturer to establish an in-house system for certifying that refrigerant pipe installers have outstanding knowledge, techniques, skills, and ethics in this area.
-As of the end of fiscal 2017, a cumulative total of 1,226 people at retailers and installers had been certified.
+The development of technicians able to properly install refrigerant piping is essential for the prevention of faulty piping installation, one of the causes of refrigerant leakage during use.
+Since April 2011, Daikin Industries, Ltd. has been conducting a training course for refrigerant pipe technicians.
+We also became the first manufacturer to establish an in-house system for certifying that refrigerant piping installers have outstanding knowledge, techniques, skills, and ethics in this area.
+As of the end of fiscal 2019, a cumulative total of 1,250 people (including nine people who were recertified) at dealers and installers had been certified.

-Dfct is also used throughout Daikin to thoroughly manage targeted equipment located inside the Company.
+Dfct is also used throughout Daikin Industries, Ltd. to thoroughly manage all equipment located inside the company.
+In fiscal 2018, all equipment was registered and managed through Dfct.

 During the parts replacement that takes place during maintenance of air conditioners, refrigerant can leak out into the atmosphere.
-To prevent this, the Daikin Group in Japan has recovery equipment at service outlets across Japan that carry out such repair work, and this equipment is used to recover refrigerant before any repair work begins.
-In fiscal 2017, Daikin Industries, Ltd. recovered 204.8 tons of refrigerants.
+To prevent this, the Daikin Group in Japan has recovery equipment at service stations across Japan that carry out such repair work, and this equipment is used to recover refrigerant before any repair work begins.
+In fiscal 2019, Daikin Industries, Ltd. recovered 270 tons of refrigerants.

 In accordance with fluorocarbon regulations in Europe, especially in countries like France and Italy, Daikin provides training to employees and dealers as a certification course for the acquisition of national certification in gas welding and fluorocarbon handling.

-In Asia and Oceania, refrigerant recovery training is conducted within instructors development training, which was held three times in fiscal 2017 with a total of 19 national instructors deployed to sales companies in each country.
+In Asia and Oceania, refrigerant recovery training is conducted within instructors development training, which was held five times in fiscal 2018 with a total of 32 national instructors deployed to sales companies in each country.
 In some countries, refrigerant recovery trainings were also conducted for service cooperation stores that requested them.

 In Japan, we are thorough in our recovery of fluorocarbons (refrigerants) from commercial refrigeration and air conditioning equipment.
 We have created a network system for the integrated management of all information from recovery to destruction of refrigerants, including the amount of refrigerant recovered and the amount destroyed by contractors.
 By entering the type and quantity of equipment for each case of refrigerant recovery and the amount of refrigerant recovered, we accurately ascertain refrigerant recovery rates and thoroughly manage compliance with the Act on Rational Use and Proper Management of Fluorocarbons.